tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 That's a solveable problem.
 In fact, simply having the incident written and reported incessantly in the media might have pushed the needle far enough to convince the general public to have a little less blind faith in LLMs.
 And that's a good thing.
 We consider it naïve to instantly trust people we meet on the internet.
-We've never had to have the same policy with AI, but it's really not a big mental shift, and it leads to a more productive relationship with AI.
+We've never had to have the same policy with computers, but it's really not a big mental shift, and it leads to a more productive relationship with AI.